Itsfoss0/aws-cloud-projects/0x00-lamp_stack/README.md

 In this project, I deploy a LAMP stack application to AWS.
 Before we get into it, Lets quickly define what a LAMP stack application is.
 LAMP is a web stack made up of Linux, Apache, MySQL, PHP or Python, or Perl

 This documentation is broken down into two sections, section one describes how to deploy manually, by doing lots of clicking and typing.
 What the ancestors called _clickops_, which is good for people just getting started.
-The second section uses automation concepts (IAC), we use terraform to provision the infrastructure and configure it with puppet.
+The second section uses automation concepts (IAC), we use terraform to provision the infrastructure and configure it with ansible.

 ## Section 1 - Setting up manually.